Matthew McLean, MA, MFTI

 Important Factors for Choosing a Therapist

-Current research indicates the most important factor in success in therapy is the relationship between you and your therapist.
-How well you connect is key in determining how effective the therapeutic alliance between you will be.
-I encourage you to have a telephone conversation with any therapist you are considering before booking an appointment to get a feel for them.
-If they sound like someone you might want to try, book a session.
-You will be able to tell soon enough if you are going to click or not.
-Other factors you may wish to consider include the therapist's specialties, treatment modalities, education, and interests.
-For example:
+Research in the field indicates the most important factor in success in therapy is the relationship between you and your therapist.
+How well you connect is key in determining how effective the alliance between you will be.
+I encourage you to have a telephone conversation before booking an appointment.
+If they sound like someone you want to try, book a session.
+You will be able to tell soon enough if you click together.
+In addition, you may also wish to consider the therapist's specialties, treatment methods, education, and professional interests.
+A few examples:

 * What areas does their practice focus on?